frc8840/8840-utils-docs/docs/source/example project.rst

      private CANSparkMax rollerMotor;

 Then, we'll need to initialize it in the constructor.
+You'll need to import MotorType from the CANSparkLowLevel rev robotics library.

 .. code-block:: java
     :linenos: